 Italy in August

-Autumn is an ideal time to visit Italy.
-Temperatures have cooled down after summer, and major tourist destinations such as Florence, Rome, and Venice have partly emptied of tourists, making them easier to visit.
+The fall is an ideal time to visit Italy.
+Temperatures have cooled down after summer, and major tourist destinations such as Florence, Rome, and Venice have partly emptied of international travelers, making them easier to visit.
 In the rolling hills of Tuscany, fiery reds, yellows, and oranges create hillsides of dazzling colors, with charming villages surrounded by the colors of autumn.
-In the south of the country, temperatures in autumn are still warm, making it a great time to sightsee and to enjoy a quiet swim in the sea.
+In the south of the country, temperatures are still warm, making it a great time to sightsee and to enjoy a quiet swim in the sea.
 (Note that coastal resorts often close for the winter around the end of October.)

-In October, with some advance planning, cyclists can take part in the famed L'Eroica bike rice in Chianti.
+In October, with some advance planning, cyclists can take part in the famed L'Eroica vintage cycling event in the province of Siena.
 For more information on the event, take a look at this article.
-Travelers interested in cuisine shouldn’t visit a trip to the White Truffle Fair in Piedmont.
-It's a rare chance to sample the regional specialty paired with the area’s excellent Barolo and Barbaresco wines.
+Travelers interested in cuisine shouldn't miss a trip to the White Truffle Fair in Piedmont.
+It's a rare chance to sample the regional specialty paired with the area's excellent Barolo and Barbaresco wines.

 Italy in September